vivekpandey1222/Documentation/PostgreSQL.md

 ```

-**\ :** The backslash (\\) commands, also known as meta-commands, are specific to the psql command-line tool and provide a convenient way to interact with the PostgreSQL database.
+**\ :** The backslash (\) commands are specific to the psql command-line tool and provide a convenient way to interact with the PostgreSQL database.

 **l :** This is a shorthand for the "list" command in psql.